 Credit: Trish Matheny

-While the Snow Peak Takibi isn't the grill to provide any wind resistance, even creating a fire hazard in some conditions, the ventilation helps to create coals quickly.
+While the Snow Peak Takibi isn't going to provide any wind resistance — in fact, it could even create a fire hazard in some conditions — ventilation can be useful when starting the coal or wind chip fire for cooking.
 It also allows the grill to double as a portable outdoor fireplace.

 The open flame and ventilation panels of the Takibi offer little to no wind resistance yet also create the ambiance of a portable outdoor fireplace.